How to build your personal brand

-Actually, you’re not the only one.
-So let’s not give ourselves a hard time, here!
-There are tons of your fellow school leavers and graduates out there who have literally no idea about the fabulously coined term ‘personal brand’.
+Actually, you’re probably not the only one, so let’s not give ourselves a hard time, here!
+There are tons of fellow school leavers and graduates out there who have literally no idea about the fabulously coined term ‘personal brand.’
 So those of you reading this article right now have stumbled across the dragon’s lair of some finance career advice golden nuggets of sorts.

 Personal brand in business

 Top business and finance professionals today are all over the personal brand.
-If you haven’t heard much about it yet, then here’s the deal: a personal brand is an essential part of life and progression as a professional in the finance industry.
+If you haven’t heard much about it yet, then here’s the deal: a personal brand is an essential part of your progression as a professional in the finance industry.
 In a nutshell, it refers to how you are perceived by others as a professional.
 It’s what you’re known for, from your strengths and skills to your appearance and character.
-And the best bit…you can build it yourself!
+And the best bit… you can build it yourself!

 Finance professionals all over the world take the time and effort to shape their own personal brands in order to make connections, open up opportunities and establish themselves in their specialist areas.
 The advantage of beginning to build your own personal brand now as a school leaver, student or graduate, is that it’s one way of standing out from the crowd, understanding and flaunting what’s unique and employable about you, and therefore eventually nailing you a job!

-If you’ve taken the time to think about what you’re good it, it might also be a good idea to ask others their opinions on what they think your top skills and attributes are too.
-Once you’ve got the gist of this, you can pick try to formulate a short phrase that defines the type of professional you think you make, and what you aspire to be.
-Ask yourself: Who are you?
+If you’ve taken the time to think about what you’re good at, it might also be a good idea to ask others their opinions on what they think your top skills and attributes are too.
+Once you’ve got the gist of this, you can try to formulate a short phrase that defines the type of professional you think you are and what you aspire to be.
+Ask yourself: who are you?
 What do you do?
-What makes you top dog at doing that?
+What makes you great at doing that?
 Yes, this does sound a bit naff, but the purpose is to get you focused on the image of yourself you want to portray to your potential employers.
 It also provides you with a framework to build around.

 Here are a few things you can try out to help you build up your personal brand: